 Haitian literature explores the literary contributions of prominent writers, artists, and filmmakers from Haiti and the Haitian Diaspora.
 All course texts are in translated to English.
 Using the literature as a lens, the course investigates Haitian history and Haitian cultural discourses.
 Haiti's historic and cultural impact in the Caribbean region and throughout the Americas is also considered.
-1 c.u.
-Prerequisite: WRT 108 or WRT 109

-LAC 305 BEYOND BLACK AND WHITE: LATINOS IN THE UNITED STATES (Also SOC 305)
+LAC 305 BEYOND BLACK AND WHITE: LATINOS IN THE UNITED STATES

 Latinos, or Hispanic Americans, constitute the largest minority in the United States today.
 Yet, in a society that continues to focus on the Black-White racial divide, Latinos are often ignored.
 This course explores the experiences of Latinos from a sociological perspective.
 Topics include immigration trends, the meaning of race in the construction of Hispanic ethnicity, educational attainment, work, health, media representations, and family life.
 1 c.u.
 Prerequisite: SOC 100.